dbrollini/grid-layout/README.md

 # grid-layout
 Experiments with Twitter Bootstrap style LESS/CSS using techniques from print design.
-The goal is to alter elements like leading, marings, etc. and have all elements mathmatically relate to those settings.
+The goal is to alter elements like leading, margins, etc. and have all elements mathmatically relate to those settings.